Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

     }
     ```

-To explain the changes:

-- `generate_on_note_add` and `note_types` are changed similarly in the previous section.
+    1. We change `generate_on_note_add` and `note_types` for the exact same reasons as the
+        AJT Furigana Config section.
-- `destination_fields` and `source_fields` are changed similarily to `fields` in the previous section.
+        The `destination_fields` and `source_fields` options are changed similarily to the
+        `fields` option in the AJT Furigana Config section.

-- `styles` adds custom stylization that creates the pitch accent lines and downsteps as you see
+    2. `styles` adds custom stylization that creates the pitch accent lines and downsteps as you see
         in the example note.
+        Without this, the default styles will look like the word
+        you see in the official add-on page.

 <br>